 What is Intermittent Fasting??

 IF is an eating pattern that involves a fasting and eating cycle, which you can modify according to your lifestyle.
 You have the freedom to eat whatever you want, as long as you eat within a certain time frame.

 Why the buzz about it?

 IF is not a diet but a lifestyle change, which many can adopt.
 Different types of diets suit different people and are not for everyone, but IF can be for everyone.
-IF has many health benefits besides weight loss (big one), improves insulin sensitivity and blood sugar control in diabetics, increases longevity (remember all religions have some form of fasting), improves autophagy (a process where weak dead cells are eaten up by our own body), and studies have shown that IF can help cancer patients respond in a much better way to chemo.
-With weight loss comes added benefit of improving cholesterol, diabetes and high blood pressure.
+IF has many health benefits besides weight loss (big one).
+It improves insulin sensitivity and controls blood sugar in diabetics.
+It increases longevity (remember all religions have some form of fasting), improves autophagy (a process where weak dead cells are eaten up by our own body), and studies have shown that IF can help cancer patients respond in a much better way to chemo.
+With weight loss comes the added benefit of improving cholesterol, diabetes and high blood pressure.

 Who should do it?

 Pretty much everyone can do it.
 If you have medical conditions like high blood pressure, diabetes, migraines, hypoglycemia, it’s advisable to discuss with your physician and try it under medical supervision as with weight loss medication, adjustment is necessary.

 - 5:2 Diet is a form of IF where you eat normally for 5 days of the week and for 2 days you eat less than 500 calories a day.
 As you restrict calories you automatically do not eat all day long and reserve those calories for meal times.

 - 16:8 Fasting entails eating in an 8 hr window during the day.
 It could be your choice of hours.
 Some people prefer to eat from 9 am to 3 pm, others from 12-8 pm.
 It depends on your lifestyle and what works for you.
 It’s easier for some to miss breakfast and have dinner with family, for others breakfast is important and not eating after 5 pm works.